Who am I, and why am I so obsessed with this idea of creating a life of geographical freedom?

-- Create a job description and recorded system for every single aspect of your business, especially the jobs that you might like to do yourself.
+- Create a job description and record systems for every single aspect of your business, especially the jobs that you might like to do yourself.

-- Make sure that you nor any one person is a critical cog in the system because if that person get sick, injured or can no longer perform that role for any reason, your business will not only stop but go backwards.
+- Make sure that you nor any-one person is a critical cog in the system because if that person gets sick, injured, or can no longer perform that role for any reason, your business will not only stop but go backward.

 - Make sure you know when your private health/travel insurance runs out (or any insurance policy for that matter).

-Of corse amongst all of this there were plenty of other lesson and skills learnt, a second language for example, but I got seriously ill and couldn’t work.
+Of course, amongst all of this there were plenty of other lessons and skills learned, a second language for example, but I got seriously ill and couldn’t work.

-The biggest mistake I made was not training anyone or developing a training manual for anyone to do what I did.
+The biggest mistake I made was not training anyone or developing a training manual for the role I had.

 After 6 hard months trying to get my health back to normal and the company out of the red, yet again I was burnt out.

-I went back first whilst she finished her medical internship, I then brought her over once I had a rental property, some savings, and a stable income doing specialist IT recruitment.
+I went back first whilst she finished her medical internship, I then brought her over once I had a stable situation.